tremor-rs/tremor-www-main/content/blog/LFX-Blog-Jigyasa.md

   "/binding/example/passthrough":
     instance: "passthrough"
 ```
+The above config receives `json` on stdin, sends it to Google Cloud Storage service (and stdout) and writes the response received from GCS (since `linked: true`) to stdout.

 The instance variable (in the binding) is replaced by the value passthrough in the mapping upon deployment, so it is possible to define multiple bindings (deployments) for a single mapping (template).
 Supported preprocessors, that can be configured in yaml file can be found here: [preprocessors](https://docs.tremor.rs/artefacts/preprocessors/).
 Supported postprocessors and more about it: [postprocessors](https://docs.tremor.rs/artefacts/postprocessors/).
 Supported codecs, that can be configured in yaml file can be found here: [codecs](https://docs.tremor.rs/artefacts/codecs/)